Step Up allows your teen to have fun while going deeper in relationships with others and with God.

 Step Up – 1 week: Step Up is one week of awesomeness.
 Imagine 130 Junior High Campers in a room singing the same praise song — with all the motions.
 Now you get a taste of Step Up.
 During this week, campers get to have crazy fun together with a purpose.
 Fun provides the start of friendships.
 Our trained staff and counselors build meaningful relationships with campers, opening the door for deeper conversations young people long to have.
 Our speaker teaches the Bible in a way that relates to the questions they have.
 Based at Main Camp, this week is different than anything else they’d be doing back at home.
 Register for Camp!

 Step Up Plus – 2 Weeks: When Step Up Week 1 ends, campers who have chosen the Plus Option (for those entering 8th and 9th grade) head to Adventure Outpost for Week 2.
 Based on principles of small group bonding, community, and team adventure, this time away will open even wider doors of dialogue between campers, staff, counselors and the speaker for the week.
 Campers tell us how much they enjoy the relationships and time to discuss questions they have often been forming for years.
 This week includes adventures not available during Week 1.
-Limited to 60, those entering 8th and 9th grade.
+Register for Camp!
+Limited to 40, those entering 8th and 9th grade.

 First time camper?